Imanexx/imanexx.github.io/_comp2521/intro_to_time_complexity.md

 The main thing to understand here is that the `printf()` relies on both loops executing.

 How many times does the `int j = 0` occur?
-Well we know the outer most for-loop is $\mathcal{O}(n)$.
+Well we know the outermost for-loop is $\mathcal{O}(n)$.
 Hence, `int j = 0` occurs n times.
-In fact, that inner loop is going to do it's counting sequence n times.
-This is why we multiple the time complexities.
+In fact, that inner loop is going to do its counting sequence n times.
+This is why we multiply the time complexities.

 ## Recap

 Hopefully this is a good start to understanding time complexities.
-You may be wondering what exponential and logarithmic programs looks like and how can we analyses them.
+You may be wondering what exponential and logarithmic programs look like and how we can analyse them.
 We will be going through more examples later.
 The important thing to take away now is how we are counting the amount of computation that is being done in the worst case situation based on the size of the input.

 TODO -> Key takeaways